nio-blocks/plotly_dash/README.md

 *Known bug*: Race condition exists during service start.
 It's possible that graph is not full built by the time a signal is received, in which case the signal will not be plotted.
 Make sure the block has fully started before calling process_signals.

-*Note*: Plotly is not supported in Internet Explorer
+*Note*: Plotly is not supported in Internet Explorer.

 Properties
 ----------